+Child Development Services

+Attention: Billing/Fees

-Child Development Services Attention: Billing/Fees 2828 4th Street Santa Monica, CA 90405
+2828 4th Street

+Santa Monica, CA 90405

 If paying by check, payments are due on the 25th of each month for the following month.
-Please make the check payable to "SMMUSD" and include your child's first and last name on the memo line.
+Please make the check payable to "SMMUSD" and include your child's first name, last name and school site on the memo line.
 Returned/bounced checks will be charged a \$15 service fee.
 In the event a personal check is returned, SMMUSD will no longer accept a personal check as payment, and fees will need to be paid by money order, certified check or credit card.